Need to get rid of the old season stock?

 Of course, it is not that simple but you get the point, right?
 Selling the “soon to be expired items” is much more profitable than relocating items from the store to the warehouse.
 You actually turn your stock costs into profit.

-We collected three tips from our customers on how to activate the old stock.
+We collected three data-driven marketing tips from our customers on how to activate the old stock.
 Let’s make some room for the upcoming products.

 1. Attract bargain hunters with the right price and message